shaulash/shaulash.github.io/_pages/about.md

 Contact
 ------
-You can contact me at shaul.ashkenazi[at]glasgow.ac.uk
+You can contact me at shaul.ashkenazi@glasgow.ac.uk